-There are over 600 Adult Care Homes in Multnomah County, and well over 400 of them primarily serve older adults age 65 and with moderate care needs.
+There are over 600 Adult Care Homes in Multnomah County, and over 350 of them primarily serve older adults age 65 and with moderate care needs.

-It is not unusual for vacancies in these homes to be at a rate of 10 percent or higher.
+Multnomah County also has over 200 adult care homes serving adult with developmental disabilities.
+It is not unusual for vacancies in these DD-licensed homes to have multiple vacancies.
 This means that many operators are competing for the same residents.
 In planning your small business, you want to do marketing research and planning so that you can compete in this market.

 Location, location, location